 - old t-shirt for buffing

 2. I made a paper mask template using scraps of paper and foam board I had laying around to protect the chair seats as I painted the wood sections on the chairs.
 I only needed one and moved it from chair to chair as I painted.

-3. I used 60-grit sandpaper to rough up the surface on the chair to provide “tooth” so the paint would adhere better.
+3. Use 60-grit sandpaper to rough up the surface on the chair to provide “tooth” so the paint would adhere better.
 A quick going-over to scratch the surface is all that is needed.

 4. I used leftover white paint from my kitchen cabinets to make DIY chalk paint.
 The color is Pure White from Sherwin Williams.

 I needed 3 light coats to cover the orange-toned wood.
 I used very light coats and let each one dry before adding the next coat.
 I used a small tipped paint brush to get into the tight area right under the rush seats.

 This step is optional if you want an aged, distressed look.
 Chalk paint looks good on chalk painted furniture makeovers without distressing, so don’t dismiss using the paint if you think it has to be distressed.